 Priority Areas of Need

-This committee also identified five priority areas of need with the additional need for data and monitoring intertwined within each area.
+The committee identified five priority areas of need, with an additional need for data and monitoring intertwined within each area.

 - Implement coordinated statewide health communication campaigns